Here's What You Need To Know About Getting Your Babysitter The COVID-19 Vaccine

 How long will the appointment take?

 In at least the state of Virginia, vaccine appointments are being made in 10 minute increments.
 You show up, fill out some forms, get the vaccine, sit in an observation area for 15-30 minutes to see if you have any immediate reaction to the vaccine, and are on your way.
 Staff give patients a card with their vaccine information and instructions on when to return for dose two if receiving the Moderna or Pfizer shot.
 The Johnson & Johnson shot is administered just once, but is currently on pause as federal health officials investigate and review reported cases of blood clots found in U.S. recipients of the vaccine, reports The Washington Post.

-How long is the wait before the second shot?
+How long will I wait before I can get my second shot?

-This is another question that requires consulting your state's particular information.
+This is another question that requires consulting your state information.
 In some places, for instance, Washington state, the Moderna vaccine is being given out within 4 weeks of each shot.

 According to the Washington Post, the Center for Disease Control and Prevention reports that the recommended interval between doses is 4 weeks, however, if a patient misses their appointment, they can wait up to six weeks.